Depression (mood): Epidemiology

 Depression is the leading cause of disability worldwide, the United Nations (UN) health agency reported, estimating that it affects more than 300 million people worldwide – the majority of them women, young people and the elderly.
 An estimated 4.4 percent of the global population has depression, according to a report released by the UN World Health Organization (WHO), which shows an 18 percent increase in the number of people living with depression between 2005 and 2015.

 Depression is a major mental-health cause of disease burden.
 Its consequences further lead to significant burden in public health, including a higher risk of dementia, premature mortality arising from physical disorders, and maternal depression impacts on child growth and development.
 Approximately 76% to 85% of depressed people in low- and middle-income countries do not receive treatment; barriers to treatment include: inaccurate assessment, lack of trained health-care providers, social stigma and lack of resources.

 The stigma comes from misguided societal views that people with mental illness are different from everyone else, and they can choose to get better only if they wanted to.
 Due to this more than half of the people with depression do not receive help with their disorders.
 The stigma leads to a strong preference for privacy.
+An analysis of 40,350 undergraduates from 70 institutions by Posselt and Lipson found that undergraduates who perceived their classroom environments as highly competitive had a 37% higher chance of developing depression and a 69% higher chance of developing anxiety.
+Several studies have suggested that unemployment roughly doubles the risk of developing depression.

 The World Health Organization has constructed guidelines – known as The Mental Health Gap Action Programme (mhGAP) – aiming to increase services for people with mental, neurological and substance-use disorders.
 Depression is listed as one of conditions prioritized by the programme.
 Trials conducted show possibilities for the implementation of the programme in low-resource primary-care settings dependent on primary-care practitioners and lay health-workers.

 Examples of mhGAP-endorsed therapies targeting depression include Group Interpersonal Therapy as group treatment for depression and "Thinking Health", which utilizes cognitive behavioral therapy to tackle perinatal depression.
 Furthermore, effective screening in primary care is crucial for the access of treatments.
 The mhGAP adopted its approach of improving detection rates of depression by training general practitioners.
 However, there is still weak evidence supporting this training.

+According to 2011 study, people who are high in hypercompetitive traits are also likely to measure higher for depression and anxiety.